enewe101/pytorch-categorical/README.md

 # Tested.
 It's correct and fast.
 I've backed this by a few simple tests, including a benchmark against torch.
-This implementation takes about 100X longer to construct a sampler, but after this up-front cost, it yields samples about 3500X faster.
+This implementation takes about 175X longer to construct a sampler with one million outcomes, but after this up-front cost, it yields (draws of ten thousand) samples about 3000X faster (with greater advantage the more samples that are eventually drawn).
 So the main usecase is when you have to draw many samples from a stable distribution.

 Run the correctness and benchmark tests: ``python test.py``.